Orange County Kickoff Classic Soccer Tournament Rules

 Any player or coach that is ejected from the playing area will be suspended for the

 next game.
-Depending on the severity for the reason of the ejection, the player or
+Depending on the severity and the reason for the ejection, the player or

 coach may be suspended for the remainder of the tournament.